AzureDevs/XenKit/readme.md

 > This plugin is based off of @euwbah's previous tuning plugins for MuseScore 3 and 4.
 The plugin is intended to be a temporary solution until the new XenTuner comes out.

 > [!CAUTION]
 > This plugin is still under development and does not include some features.
-See [Planned Features](#Planned-Features-(and-workarounds)).
+See [Planned Features](#Planned-Features-and-workarounds).

 ## Features / Guide

+### Getting Started

+Download, drag and drop the folder into /MuseScore3(or4)/Plugins and refresh the plugins list.
+It is recommended to bind this plugin to a key like <kbd>opt</kbd><kbd>t</kbd>.
+You will need to run this plugin every time you make changes to retune.

 ### Tuning Systems